gjoeckel/otter/git-hooks-documentation.md

 # Git Hooks Documentation

+> **Note:** Git Bash is the only supported environment for all git hooks and development tasks.
+PowerShell and .ps1 scripts are legacy and provided for historical reference only.

 ## Overview

 This document describes the git hooks implemented to prevent common PHP errors that have been recurring in the changelog.
 The hooks are designed to catch issues before they reach the repository and cause problems in production.